Marckelson/Marckelson/README.md

 ### Projects

 - **Vehicle Dealership:** The project aims to implement a real-world project using common tools like AWS ECS, Airflow, DBT, Snowflake, and Postgres.
 While not every project will use these tools, they represent a typical data engineering stack.
-[Data engineering project under construction](https://github.com/Marckelson/Vehicle-dealership)
+[Under construction](https://github.com/Marckelson/Vehicle-dealership)
 - **Project Name 2:**
 - **Project Name 3:**